Codefend/rollup-plugin-codefend/README.md

 class Ox0 {
   Ox1(Ox2, Ox3) {
     const Ox4 = Ox2 + Ox3;
-    console.log("node_modules"); // will not be obfuscated as it is added to ignoredWords in Codefend options return Ox4;
+    console.log("node_modules"); // will not be obfuscated as it is added to ignore console.log("123456"); // will be transformed from predefined_secretword to 1234567 as it was added to staticoptions return Ox4;
   }
 }